srozemuller/rozemuller_blog/content/blog/2022-02-23-microsoft-endpoint-manager-security-baselines-explained/index.md

 }
 ```

 Let’s take a look at what the Graph API output looks like.
-However security baselines are stored at a different location in Microsoft Endpoint Manager, in the Graph API, you can find the baselines under the /templates endpoint.
+However security baselines are stored at a different location in Microsoft Intune, in the Graph API, you can find the baselines under the /templates endpoint.
 To get all security baselines, we need the Graph URL below.

 ```basic
 https://graph.microsoft.com/beta/deviceManagement/templates